Chebon-breezy/Women-group-chama/README.md

 # Women-group-chama
-it's a site that a group of women can use to collect and manage their example loans.
+it's a site that a group of women can use to collect and manage their example loans..